johnbillion/query-monitor/docs/help/query-monitor-4.md

 ## Reviews

-If Query Monitor saves you time and energy debugging your WordPress or WooCommerce site, [please leave a review on the WordPress.org plugin directory](https://wordpress.org/support/plugin/query-monitor/reviews/#new-post).
+If Query Monitor saves you time and energy debugging your WordPress website or WooCommerce store, [please leave a review on the WordPress.org plugin directory](https://wordpress.org/support/plugin/query-monitor/reviews/#new-post).
 I always appreciate receiving reviews.